chuigda/CoreBlogPHP-NG/content/resume/resume.typ

 - Implemented algorithm $cal(W)$ in the paper _Understanding Algorithm W_ and algorithm $cal(J)$ in _Basic Polymorphic Typechecking_ using Python.
 - Designed additional language features (mainly imperative features) and their type checking rules, which are not included in standard ML.

-*Project-WGX*, 3D VTuber #h(1fr) #link("https://github.com/chuigda/Project-WGX", text(blue, "https://github.com/chuigda/Project-WGX"))
+*3N112*, Graphics and General Computing Research Platform #h(1fr) #link("https://github.com/club-doki7/3N112", text(blue, "https://github.com/club-doki7/3N112"))

-_Java, Vulkan, OpenGL, CG_
+_Java, Vulkan, CG_

-- Designed the extensible $mono("reactor")$ system based on the characteristics of `MonoBehavior` and ECS, according to actual needs.
-- Implemented the renderer based on Vulkan and OpenGL ES2, supporting multi-threading: when using Vulkan as the backend, it can utilize Vulkan's multi-threading and asynchronous features; when using OpenGL ES2 as the backend, it encapsulates operations performed on the rendering thread as synchronous operations through channels.
+- Designed and implemented a complete set of Vulkan context core and supporting abstractions based on user experience, actual needs, and Vulkan features.
+- Implemented automatic resource reclamation for Vulkan resources based on Java garbage collection, `AutoClosable`, `Cleaner`, and delayed reclamation mechanisms.
+- Conducted various graphics and general computing experiments based on these encapsulated features.

 #colbreak()